decentralized-identity/sidetree/docs/protocol.md

   The DID owner must reproduce and reveal the correct commitment value in the subsequent operation for the operation to be considered valid.
 In addition, each subsequent operation must also include the hash of the new commitment value(s) for the next operation.
 This scheme enables efficient dismissal of counterfeit operations without needing to evaluate signatures.

   See [Sidetree REST API](#sidetree-rest-api) section for the schema used to specify reveal values and commitment hashes in each operation.

-## DID Deactivate and Recovery
-Sidetree protocol requires the specification by the DID owner of dedicated cryptographic keys, called _recovery keys_, for deleting or recovering a DID.
-At least one recovery key is required to be specified in every _Create_ and _Recover_ operation.
-Recovery keys can only be changed by another recover operation.
-Once a DID is deactivated, it cannot be recovered.

-The most basic recover operation, most often used to regain control after loss or theft of a controlling device/key, is one coded as a specific recovery activity and invokes a designated recovery key to sign the operation.
-The operation is processes by observing nodes as an override that supercedes all other key types present in the current document state.

 ## Sidetree Client Guidelines